Author: Najla Ksouri

 Figure 1.
 Sequences length distribution.

-Note 5: As illustrated, some sequences are shorter than what we expect to get when the boundaries are set from -1500 bp to +200 bp (we expect 1701 bp).
+Note 5: As illustrated, some sequences are shorter than the expected length of 1701 bp when the boundaries are set from -1500 bp to +200 bp.

 Figure 2.
 Schematic representation of overlapping neighbor genes.